ipdk-io/networking-recipe/docs/guides/dpdk-guide.md

 #### Run the infrap4d daemon

-By default infrap4d runs in secure mode and expects certificates available in specific directory.
-To run infrap4d with insecure mode or steps to generate TLS certificates, refer to [security_guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/security-guide.md) document.
+By default, infrap4d runs in secure mode and expects certificates to be available in a specific directory.
+For information on running infrap4d in insecure mode, or steps to generate TLS certificates, see the [security_guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/security-guide.md) document.

 ```bash
 cd $IPDK_RECIPE